-The latest stable release series is 14.04.
+The latest stable release series is 19.09 and the latest release in that series is 19.09.840.8bf142e001b.
 Below are links to CD/DVD images and VirtualBox appliances containing the latest release in this series.
+Next Step: Manual

-The graphical installation CD contains the NixOS installer as well as X11, KDE 4 and several applications.
+The graphical installation CD contains the NixOS installer as well as X11, Plasma 5 Desktop and several applications.
 It’s a live CD, so it allows you to get an impression of NixOS (and the Nix package manager) before installing it.

 The minimal installation CD does not contain X11, and is therefore a lot smaller.
 You have to run the installer from the console.
 It contains a number of rescue tools.